-But reproductives exist as alates, de-alates, king & queen, and the neotenics.
+But reproductives exist as alates, de-alates, king & queen, and the neotenic.
 In their development phases, have wing stumps, wings, and wing buds.

 Alates are the winged and young termite swarmers – both male and female.
 The alates are the reproductives that’ll leave their nest to start other colonies.
-It it may take about 4 years for a termite colony to produce new swarmers.
+It may take about four years for a termite colony to produce new swarmers.

-Appearances: Both females and males have a body size of about 1/4 – 1/2 inch but also have grey and pale brown wings.
-Drywood Alates will have 3+ veins on their wings while the subterranean termite has just 2 such veins.
+Appearances: Both females and males have a body size of about 1/4 – 1/2 inch and have grey and pale brown wings.
+Drywood Alates will have 3+ veins on their wings while the subterranean termite has just two such veins.

-During this time, roughly 100-1000 termite alates will larvae their colony, go mate and colonize other locations.
-The developing termites will mate and finally settel on a favorable locations such as rotting tree stumps where they’ll raise their colony.
+During this time, roughly 100-1000 termite alates will larvae their colony, go mate, and colonize other locations.
+The developing termites will mate and finally settle on favorable locations such as rotting tree stumps where they’ll raise their colony.

 De-alates refers to the alate termites after they shed or lose their wings following their mating expedition or flight.
 They lose their wings from rubbing after they’ve finished mating.

-In this process, the termites suture tend to de-alates (simply drops off) which thus leaves behind a permanent scale.
+In this process, the termite’s suture tends to de-alates (drops off), leaving behind a permanent scale.
 Then, the male termites start searching for a female partner while seeking a location to colonize.

 To start with, just a limited number of eggs will be laid and reared by the female termite de-alate.

-With time, there will be an increase in workers that’ll assist the queen to tend the colony’s brood.
-Within 3-5 years, the colony will be too large for effeytcive survival.
+With time, there will be an increase in workers that’ll assist the queen intending the colony’s brood.
+Within 3-5 years, the colony will be too large for practical survival.

 c.
 King & Queen:

-So, next, the queen will reproduce to generate the 3 forms of termite casts we’ve named termite workers, termite soldiers, and the termite reproductive.
+Next, the queen will reproduce to generate the three forms of termite casts we’ve named termite workers, termite soldiers, and the termite reproductive.

 Surprisingly, the termite queen can lay about 1,000 eggs each day.
 Also, the queen can live for up to fifty years.
 However, the queen will increase the number of eggs it lays to avoid overworking the alates.

-Next are the Neotenic reproductives that’re termites with juvenile features allowing them to easily replace the queen & king (the termite’s colony’s primary reproductives).
+Next are the Neotenic reproductives that are termites with juvenile features allowing them to easily replace the queen & king (the termite’s colony’s primary reproductives).

-The Neotenics will have wings having equal length (2 pairs) and the wings will be almost equal to the body of the termite.
-However, these Neotenic swarmers have a straight antennae, straight abdomen, and 2 body segments.
+The Neotenics will have wings having an equal length (2 pairs), and the wings will be almost equal to the body of the termite.
+However, these Neotenic swarmers have straight antennae, a straight abdomen, and two body segments.

 2. Soldier Termites

-Solider termites will work hard to offer protection to the whole termite colony against enemies or intruders.
-Just like the other 2 termite castes, soldiers are effective in their working in the colony.
+Soldier termites will work hard to offer protection to the whole termite colony against enemies or intruders.
+Just like the other two termite castes, soldiers are effective in their working in the colony.

-Appearance: The solders have a big head with a unique shape.
-Further, to safeguard their colony, the soldiers have mandible that are protruding in nature.
-Further, on color, the soldiers are white, light brown, or pale red – with a elongated body.
+Appearance: The soldiers have a big head with a unique shape.
+Further, to safeguard their colony, the soldiers have mandible that is protruding in nature.
+Further, the soldiers are white, light brown, or pale red with an elongated body on color.

 The soldier termites are infertile and thus will solely work to defend their colony – being guardians and fighters.
 They’ll employ their large mandibles and armored heads to fight their enemies.

-In addition, soldiers provide early warnings whenever the colony’s security such as the walls are being compromised.
+Besides, soldiers provide early warnings whenever the colony’s security, such as the walls, is compromised.
 In such cases, the termites will create phalanx to block off possible intruders.

 - Their head is enlarged and can be yellow, red, orange, or brown.

-- Soldiers have mandibles that’re long to offer adequate security and defense against intruders and enemies.
+- Soldiers have mandibles that are long to offer adequate security and defense against intruders and enemies.

 3. Subterranean Worker Termites

-Subterranean termites will mainly protect themselves and reach their food using “mud tubes,” – special kind of tunnels.
+Subterranean termites will protect themselves and reach their food using “mud tubes” – special kinds of tunnels.
 You’ll find workers in secluded places or underground locations.

-With their saw-toothed jaws, workers termites are highly destructive – they’ll shear any kind of wood.
+With their saw-toothed jaws, workers termites are highly destructive – they’ll shear any wood.

 - Body size – about ¼ – 3/8 inches